 Trico Marine Services Inc. is a now-defunct oil company that filed for bankruptcy and spun off some of its subsidiaries to other companies in 2011.
-Trico shifted its focus many times, which may have been why it ultimately failed.
+Trico shifted its focus many times, which may be why it failed.
 Those in charge, however, blamed the downturn in the global economy for the company’s woes.

 Trico’s History

-Founded in Delaware in 1993, Trico Marine Services ultimately shifted headquarters to The Woodlands, Texas.
-The first line of business in which the company engaged was towing and supply.
-However, the company acquired other smaller businesses over the years and added to its services.
+Founded in Delaware in 1993, Trico Marine Services ultimately shifted its headquarters to The Woodlands, Texas.
+The company’s first line of business was towing and supply.
+However, over the years, it acquired other smaller businesses and added to its services.

 Get Matched with a Leading Maritime Attorney in Your Area